microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 With the addition of monarch/servant processes, this problem becomes much easier to solve.
-Now, the monarch process will _always_ be the process to register the shortcut key, whnever it's elected.
+Now, the monarch process will _always_ be the process to register the shortcut key, whenever it's elected.
 If it dies and another servant is elected monarch, then the new monarch will register as the global hotkey handler.

 Then, the monarch can use it's pre-established channels of communication with